 Planning for an Active Shooter at Your School or Workplace: Execute these 5 Critical Concepts to Create a Sensible Plan

-#1: Hold Procedures (Incident Close to Facility, Or Low-Level Threat on Site)
+#1: Hold Procedures (Incident Close to Site, Or a Low-Level Threat on Site)

 A Hold is necessary when there is a known THREAT OFF-SITE, BUT CLOSE to the facility.
-In some cases, it can be a low-level threat.
+In some cases, it can be a low-level threat on site.

 An example of a Hold would be when police establish a perimeter close to the facility and search for a suspect.

-• INFORM OPERATOR that the facility is on a Hold (also known as “Lock-Out”, “Non-Emergency Lock-Down”, or “Code Yellow “).
+- INFORM OPERATOR that the facility is on a Hold (sometimes known as “Lockout”, “Non-Emergency Lockdown”, or “Code Yellow “).

-• ALL-CLEAR: Once law enforcement says that the location is safe, operations will go back to normal.
+- ALL-CLEAR: Once law enforcement deems the location is safe, operations will go back to normal.

-“Being in a Hold for a potential threat off-site, puts the school or workplace at an advantage in the event the facility needs to move to a Lock-down.”
+“Being in a Hold for a potential threat off-site, puts the school or workplace at an advantage in the event the facility needs to move to an Active Threat response.”

 Keep in mind that this threat may be mobile!